avan06/PS4CheaterNeo/README.md

 ![slowmotion](assets/slowmotion.webp)

-- Support redo scan(revert to the previous scan result), need to enable `EnableUndoScan` in the options.
+- Support undo scan(revert to the previous scan result), need to enable `EnableUndoScan` in the options.
 - Support automatically pause the game when starting the scan in query, need to enable `EnableScanAutoPause` in the options.
 - Support automatically resume the game when the scan is complete in query, need to enable `EnableScanDoneResume` in the options.